-The Wellington House Classical and Commercial Academy (more commonly referred to as Wellington House Academy) was a private school near Granby Terrace, Hampstead Road where the Victorian writer Charles Dickens was educated between the ages of 12 and 15.
+The Wellington House Classical and Commercial Academy (more commonly referred to as Wellington House Academy) was a private school in Hampstead Road, London where the Victorian writer Charles Dickens was educated between the ages of 12 and 15.

 Charles Dickens and Wellington House Academy.

-After a row with the owner of Warrens, Dickens was removed and sent to get an education at the Wellington House Classical and Commercial Academy in Hampstead Road, Mornington Place.
+After a row with the owner of Warrens, Dickens was removed and sent to get an education at the Wellington House Classical and Commercial Academy near Granby Terrace, Hampstead Road in the Mornington Place area of north London.
 The School was just a short walk away for the young Charles from his family home in nearby Johnson Street (now Cranleigh Street).

 Wellington House was privately run (there was no state education at the time) but his father’s inheritance money allowed Charles to attend there for at least two years.
 As a day scholar, Dickens was taught English, French and Latin, writing and Mathematics.
 It was reported that he and the other boys kept white mice in school desks and that Dickens entertained his classmates by writing stories and plays for them.